Who's Behind Listverse?

 Outside of the hospital, Sarah acted like a teenager.
 She threw tantrums and was rebellious.
 She listened to loud rock music and dyed her hair wild colors.
 She said it took a while, but she is readjusting to her life and has re-fallen in love with her husband.

-8Ben McMahon, Sandra Ralic, And Michael Boatwright
+8Ben McMahon, Sandra Ralic, and Michael Boatwright

-Growing up in Australia, Ben McMahon learned French and Mandarin, but was never fluent in them.
+Growing up in Australia, Ben McMahon learned French and Mandarin but was never fluent in them.
 In 2012, he was in a car accident which left him comatose for a week.
 Doctors said he would be lucky if he survived.
 He beat the odds and woke up but, oddly, he only spoke Mandarin and couldn’t speak English.
 He could also write in Mandarin.

 While that almost sounds too wild to believe, it’s actually happened to other people.
-Thirteen-year-old Sandra Ralic, from Kinn, Croatia, was studying German and she had just started reading German books and watching German television shows, but wasn’t fluent in it.
+Thirteen-year-old Sandra Ralic, from Kinn, Croatia, was studying German, and she had just started reading German books and watching German television shows but wasn’t fluent in it.
 Then, she was in a coma for 24 hours.
 When she came out of the coma, she could only speak in German, and couldn’t speak in her native tongue.

 Boatwright had lived in Sweden and had a Swedish girlfriend in the past.
-While many urban legends discuss people waking up from a coma speaking a brand new language, that is not a medically recognized phenomenon.
+While many urban legends discuss people waking up from a coma speaking a brand new language, it is not a medically recognized phenomenon.
 However, people can lose the ability to speak their primary language while retaining access to a secondary language that they already know to some degree.
 It’s speculated that they seem more fluent in the second language afterward because they no longer default to the first one.